Japan Pulp and Paper Company Limited

 Financial Impact Analysis

 Based on the financial impact scenario analysis, we expect that the introduction of a carbon tax would have a significant impact, particularly on the group’s paper manufacturing business.
-On the other hand, we believe that we can lower that impact by promoting the reduction of greenhouse gas emissions.
+On the other hand, we believe that we can lower that impact by reducing greenhouse gas emissions.

-In terms of physical risks, we estimate that damage to the main bases of the group in Japan due to abnormal weather events such as floods and typhoons would be in the range of JPY200 million to JPY600 million in the 1.5°C (2°C) and 4°C scenarios.
+In terms of physical risks, we estimate that damage to the main bases of the group in Japan due to abnormal weather events such as floods and typhoons would be in the range of JPY 200 million to JPY 600 million in the 1.5°C (2°C) and 4°C scenarios respectively.
 In the event of severe damage to a business partner, there is a possibility that factories in the supply chain would not be able to operate and that the transportation of products, raw materials, and fuel would be disrupted, resulting in damage beyond our estimate.

 Analysis Results *1